-There are several studies concerning Indoor Positioning Techniques and Systems.
-Previous works focus on the need to study the general way of Positioning and then they propose algorithms and methods for indoor positioning.
-The authors of [4] study methods for location estimation on Low Power Wide Area Networks (LPWAN).
-They also present Multilateration, Trilateration and PSO algorithm, according to previous research, which constitute the three most commonly used methods to calculate the location of a moving object, based on distance measurements.
-In [6], the authors gather all existing algorithms for UWB positioning and tracking systems and evaluate the performance in a realistic interior scenario.
-Next, the authors of [7] present an overview of indoor positioning based on UWB technology.
+There are several studies concerning indoor positioning techniques and systems.
+Previous works focus on the need to study the general way of positioning and then they propose algorithms and methods for indoor positioning.
+Daramouskas et al. [4] study methods for location estimation on Low Power Wide Area Networks (LPWAN).
+They also present Multilateration.
+Trilateration and Particle Optimization (PSO) algorithm, according to previous research, which constitute the three most commonly used methods to calculate the location of a moving object, based on distance measurements.
+Choliz et al. [5], gather all existing algorithms for UWB positioning and tracking systems and evaluate the performance in a realistic interior scenario.
+Next, Krishnaveni et al. [6] present an overview of indoor positioning based on UWB technology.

 In the literature on positioning, machine learning algorithms are widely used to estimate position.
-Some of the machine learning algorithms used in indoor positioning are presented in [8].
-The authors of [9], present a summary table with a comparison of recent systems and provide solutions about current wireless indoor positioning systems.
-A survey of the latest indoor positioning technologies is provided by the authors of [10], who analyze UWB technologies with an analysis of Strengths, Weaknesses, Opportunities, and Threats (SWOT).
-Unlike previous studies, the authors of [11] present new taxonomies and review some major recent advances on Indoor Positioning techniques.
-Finally, in [12], the authors deal with various positioning enabled wireless technologies and algorithms used in realistic scenarios to provide indoor navigation.
+Some of the machine learning algorithms used in indoor positioning are presented in [7].
+Liu et al. [8], present a summary table with a comparison of recent systems and provide solutions about current wireless indoor positioning systems.
+A survey of the latest indoor positioning technologies is provided by Alarifi et al. [9], who analyze UWB technologies with an analysis of Strengths, Weaknesses, Opportunities, and Threats (SWOT).
+Unlike previous studies, Al-Ammar et al. [10] present new taxonomies and review some major recent advances on indoor positioning techniques.
+Finally, in [11], Mahida et al. deal with various positioning enabled wireless technologies and algorithms used in realistic scenarios to provide indoor navigation.

-As far as indoor navigation is concerned, there exists a variety of significant existing work for people with special needs.
+As far as indoor navigation is concerned, there exists a variety of significant work for people with special needs.
 More specifically, giving emphasis in works of the last years, we have found several similar approaches.
-The authors of [13] provided a comprehensive solution for indoor public transport for people with disabilities.
-Using the so-called beacons (small low-power devices, which are increasingly gaining recognition and application in malls and airports), beacons were placed indoors and transmitted signals to the cell phone sensors via Bluetooth Low Energy (BLE) technology.
-In [14], BLE beacons-based indoor navigation was developed under the name GuideBeacon, where simulations showed that the GuideBeacon application reduces the time it takes for a disabled person to cross an unknown indoor area by 30%-50% and reduced the required distance they have to cross by at least 50%.
-The research work in [15] suggested a system called FootPath, which obtains a geographic map from OpenStreetMap.
+Kishore et al. [12] provided a comprehensive solution for indoor public transport for people with disabilities.
+Beacons (small lowpower devices, which are increasingly gaining recognition and application in malls and airports) were placed indoors and transmitted signals to the cell phone sensors via Bluetooth Low Energy (BLE) technology.
+Cheraghi et al. [13], BLE beacons-based indoor navigation was developed under the name GuideBeacon, where simulations showed that the GuideBeacon application reduces the time it takes for a disabled person to cross an unknown indoor area by 30%-50% and reduced the required distance they have to walk by at least 50%.
+Link et al. [14] suggested a system called FootPath, which obtains a geographic map from OpenStreetMap.
 After downloading the geographic map, the system uses the accelerometer and compass on the user's phone to calculate and detect the user's steps.
 The results showed that the FootPath system is very accurate to assist users with disabilities and indoors.